angarsky/diveintopython/learn/file_handling.md

 print(data)
 ```

-### Reading A File Line-By-Line in Python
+### Reading a File Line-By-Line in Python

-Sometimes, you may want to read a file line-by-line in Python.
+Sometimes, you may want to read a file line-by-line.
 To do that, you can use a `for` loop to loop through the file line-by-line.
 The following code demonstrates how to read a file line-by-line in Python:

 ```python
 file = open('example.txt', 'r')